-At baseline, the cohort included 436 participants, 20% of whom were men, with an average age of 25.2 years old (SD = 2.3).
-Most participants self-identified as White (93%) and Hispanic (90%), and 20% were born outside the United States.
-Also, most participants (98%) were full-time students, just a few (4%) had a full-time job, 29% had a part-time job, 20% were living below the poverty line, and 20% were married.
+At baseline, the cohort included 436 participants, 20% of whom were males, with an average age of 25.2 years old (SD = 2.3).
+Most participants self-identified as white (93%) and Hispanic (90%), and 20% were born outside the United States.
+Also, most participants (98%) were full-time students, just a few (4%) had a fulltime job, 29% had a part-time job, 20% were living below the poverty line, and 20% were married.
 A small percentage of participants were current smokers (5%) or drank alcohol more than once a week (7%).
-Most participants ate fruits
+Most participants ate fruits (79%) and vegetables (83%) at least twice a week.
+Although 86% of participants slept at least seven hours on a typical night, 61% did not rate their sleep quality as good.
+Twenty-one percent of participants had an ACE score equal or greater than four, which is seven percentage points higher than in the general U.S. population (Centers for Disease Control and Prevention, 2015).

-(79%) and vegetables (83%) at least twice a week.
-Although 86% of participants slept at least 7 hours on a typical night, 61% did not rate their sleep quality as good.
-Twenty-one percent of participants had an ACE score equal or greater than 4, which is 7 percentage points higher than in the general U.S. population (CDC, 2015).
-Descriptive statistics are provided in Supplemental Digital Content 2, http://links.lww.com/ NRES/A322.
+Descriptive statistics are provided in Supplemental Digital Content 2, http://links.lww.com/NRES/A322.